GopalkrishaRao/PracticeProjects/QandA/Web_Dev_questions/JavaScript/Jscode.md

 <!-- method 3 -->
 function a() {
   for (var i = 0; i < 3; i++) {
-    // Create a new function with i as a parameter using an IIFE (Immediately Invoked Function Expression) (function (num) {
+    // Create a new function with i as a parameter using an IIFE (function (num) {
       setTimeout(() => console.log(num), num * 1000);
     })(i + 1);